qwreey/dotfiles/vscode/trailCursorEffect/README.md

 ],
 ```

 Replace `/path/to/your/` with the path to your `index.js` file.
-For best effect, use the block-style cursor instead of the stick-style cursor.
+For best effect, use the block-style cursor instead of the stick-style cursor. (stick style cursor look bad when move up and down)
 ```json
 "editor.cursorStyle": "block",
 "editor.cursorBlinking": "phase",